dboikliev/LinqTS/README.md

 #### OrderBy<a id="orderBy"></a>

-Orders elements based on a comparer function.
+Orders elements in asceding order based on a selector function.

 ```typescript
 let people = [